-This post was most recently updated on July 23rd, 2020
+This post was most recently updated on January 6th, 2022

 Some of my most memorable travel experiences have been opportunities to participate in local traditions (a birthday party in Athens, Greece), cultural events (a Sicilian festival in Como, Italy), or religious celebrations (a liturgical celebration in the Notre Dame cathedral, Paris, France).
 San Diego has an annual commemoration of The Mormon Battalion (1846-47), which was the only religiously based military unit in United States history.
 Reliving history is a great way to learn more about it.
 The Battalion consisted of volunteers from The Church of Jesus Christ of Latter-Day Saints who enlisted in the Mexican-American War.
 They made a grueling march from Council Bluffs, Iowa to San Diego—a march of nearly 2000 miles, setting a record for the longest infantry march.
 They remained in San Diego for about a year and made important contributions to the area now known as Old Town.

-Costumed volunteers will take your photo and email it to you, and you can sit on the porch in a rocking chair or in a covered wagon and people-watch.
+Costumed volunteers will take your photo and email it to you.
+And you can sit on the porch in a rocking chair or covered wagon and people-watch.
 There’s even a replica of the first San Diego courthouse.
 Reliving history in San Diego can be great fun for the family!

 What cultural or historic events have you participated in while traveling?